 - Online comparison tool to find the best account for you

-- Comparatively low savings account interest rates
+- Savings account interest rates are comparatively low

 About Zions Bank

 Zions Bank was founded in 1873 by Brigham Young and is headquartered in Salt Lake City, Utah.
 It services residents of Utah, Idaho and Wyoming through an online platform, mobile banking app and 122 local branches.

 Zions Bank offers personal and business banking, insurance, and investment products to customers both in person and online.
 Zions Bank is a subsidiary of Zions Bancorporation (NASDAQ: ZION) and is among the Top 100 Banks in GOBankingRates’ annual rankings.